Helms Athletic Foundation: Helms Hall

 The organization dedicated Helms Hall in 1948.
 The purpose-built building adjacent to Helms Bakery near Culver City housed a museum for the sports artifacts originally collected by Schroeder, as well as the Helms Hall of Fame.

 Schroeder selected the organization's national champion teams and made All-America team selections in a number of college sports, including football and basketball.
 The Helms Foundation also operated a hall of fame for both college basketball and college football.
 Besides collegiate athletics, the organization operated halls of fame for professional football, Major League Baseball, the Pacific Coast League, basketball, fencing, golf, tennis, swimming, auto racing, track and field, and soaring.

 Later years

 After Paul Helms' death in 1957, his family continued supporting the organization until 1969, when the bakeries went out of business.
 Schroeder found a new benefactor in United Savings & Loan, and the organization's name became United Savings–Helms Athletic Foundation.
 United merged with Citizens Savings & Loan in 1973, when the organization became the Citizens Savings Athletic Foundation.
-It was again renamed in 1982 when First Interstate Bank assumed sponsorship, and it became the First Interstate Bank Athletic Foundation.
+Schroeder's collection was moved to the bottom floor of the organization's offices near Los Angeles International Airport.
+The firm was again renamed in 1982 when First Interstate Bank assumed sponsorship, and it became the First Interstate Bank Athletic Foundation.
+The museum moved to the Eugene W. Britt House in 1984.

 When the Helms Foundation dissolved, its historical holdings were absorbed into the collection of the Amateur Athletic Foundation, renamed the LA84 Foundation in 2007.